At Pets Plus Us, getting reimbursed is easier than you think!

 Why are there exclusions on my pet's policy?

 Pet insurance is designed to protect you from the unexpected.
 If your pet had any signs or symptoms of a medical issue arise prior to coverage, then it would not be considered unknown or unexpected, and would be viewed as a pre-existing condition.
 Depending on if the condition is likely to be chronic, like arthritis, then a permanent exclusion would be placed on your pet’s policy.
 This would mean that any claims related to arthritis would not be eligible for coverage.
-If a condition could have potentially been a one-time occurrence, such as a bout of vomiting, it is likely that this would be a temporary exclusion of 6 or 12 months.
+If a condition could have potentially been a one-time occurrence, such as a bout of vomiting, it is likely that this would be a temporary exclusion of 12 months.
 Provided that there is no reoccurrence of the condition within this time period, you will be able to have your policy reviewed and request that the exclusion be removed.

 It’s important to consider ALL potential accidents or illnesses that can arise in your cat or dog’s lifetime.
 While you may have some exclusions on your policy, you will still benefit from receiving coverage for a number of other incidents or conditions.
 If you need more clarity on the exclusions on your policy, please call us to discuss your particular case.